Who is Julie Chávez Rodriguez, Biden's reelection campaign manager

 Chávez Rodriguez has served under two presidents and worked on Biden's successful 2020 presidential campaign.

-She is also the granddaughter of the late labor leader César Chávez, who advocated for the rights of farm workers and helped found the United Farm Workers union.
+She is also the granddaughter of the late labor leader César Chávez, who advocated for the rights of farm workers and helped found the United Farm Workers union, and the daughter of UFW president emeritus Arturo Rodriguez.
 Before entering politics, Chávez Rodriguez was the director of programs at the Cesar E. Chavez Foundation.

 She told a group of George Washington University students last year that seeing that community organizing up close in her youth was a foundational experience.